5 Ways to Make Good Managers Great Coaches

 - Equip managers with a framework or guidelines for how to have effective coaching conversations.

-There are a myriad of different coaching models and guidelines; find the one that works for your organization and train managers on how to use it.
+There are a myriad of different performance management coaching models and guidelines; find the one that works for your organization and train managers on how to use it.
 This will become the language that is used throughout the company.

 - Give them time and room to practice.